JoinDevathon/Minikloon-2016/README.md

 The "muted" list are blocks which will stop the melting sound of super notes.
 By default that is black wool.

+## Notes

+The state of the music entities (super notes, spawners, strings...) are saved on graceful server exit in a *musicmachine.bin* file located in the world's folder.

+This plugin was only tested on a local machine.
+It's possible that running it on a remote server will be impossible, cause massive lag or make kittens cry.